SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 Note that this trace is generated dynamically as rules match.
-Whenever a rule matches during agent execution, Soar creates an internal record of the rule that fired, which is called a rule instantiation.
-(Each box in the behavior traces of this chapter represents an instantiation that was created during task execution within a particular substate.)
+Whenever a rule matches during agent execution, Soar creates an internal record of the rule that fired, which is called a rule instantiation. <!-- \index{instantiation} --> (Each box in the behavior traces of this chapter represents an instantiation that was created during task execution within a particular substate.)
 The instantiation contains both instance information about what matched (the working memory elements) and